TLeconte/acarsdec/README.md

  -L lnaState:	set the lnaState (depends on the selected SDRPlay hardware)

  -G GRdB:	set the Gain Reduction in dB's. -100 is used for agc.

+for the SoapySDR device

+ -d devicestring f1 [f2] ... [fN] :		 decode from a SoapySDR device at VHF frequencies f1 and optionally f2 to fN in Mhz (ie : -d driver=rtltcp 131.525 131.725 131.825 ).

 ## Examples